UPDATE: This start a business in B.C. post was first published on 28 October 2020 and updated with the help of Ashliegh Gehl on 22 February 2022.

 - Anything related to videography is probably the most expensive type of business to start, given the equipment needs.

-- Offering online courses is probably the least expensive of all four.
+- Offering online courses is probably the least expensive of those mentioned here.

 Starting a business in B.C. checklist

 The first step is always to make sure that you’re up for running a business.
 Over the 12 years I’ve been helping people with websites, there have been bad months that strained everything.